rightjs/rightjs-docs/docs/en/docs/util/observer.md

     listeners([String name]) -> Array of callbacks

-Returns the list of registered listeners for the given event
+Returns the list of registered listeners for the given event.

     var observer = new Observer();
     var callback = function() {};